Charles Gaines (writer): Writing career

-During a long and varied writing career Charles Gaines has published 25 books, among them the novels "Stay Hungry", "Dangler", and "Survival Games"; the non-fiction international bestseller, "Pumping Iron"; and the award-winning memoir, "A Family Place".
-The book “Pumping Iron” and a later film of the same title written and narrated by Gaines, are widely credited for having introduced competitive bodybuilding and Arnold Schwarzenegger to the general public.
+During a long and varied writing career Charles Gaines published 25 books, among them the novels Stay Hungry (later adapted into a 1976 film co-written by Gaines and director Bob Rafelson), Dangler, and Survival Games; the non-fiction international bestseller, Pumping Iron; and the award-winning memoir, A Family Place.
+The book Pumping Iron and a later film of the same title written and narrated by Gaines are widely credited with having introduced competitive bodybuilding and Arnold Schwarzenegger to the general public.

-He also wrote the scripts for two produced feature films, two award-winning feature-documentaries, and a 2-hour PBS adaptation of Edith Wharton’s, “Summer”, as well as numerous segments for ABC’s “American Sportsman”, a show for which he also directed and produced.
+Gaines also wrote the scripts for two produced feature films, two award-winning feature-documentaries, and a 2-hour PBS adaptation of Edith Wharton's Summer, as well as numerous segments for ABC's American Sportsman, a show for which he also directed and produced.
 For his television writing he was the recipient of two Emmys, and two Cine Golden Eagle Awards.

-Over more than 50 years of magazine writing, he has published articles and stories in Harper’s, GEO, Sports Illustrated, Town & Country, Architectural Digest, Audubon, Outdoor Life, Esquire, Men’s Journal, Playboy, Garden & Gun, Field and Stream, Sports Afield, and Southern Living, among many other periodicals, and has served as a Contributing Editor to a number of those magazines.
+Over more than 50 years of magazine writing, he published articles and stories in Harper's, GEO, Sports Illustrated, Town & Country, Architectural Digest, Audubon, Outdoor Life, Esquire, Men's Journal, Playboy, Garden & Gun, Field and Stream, Sports Afield, and Southern Living, among many other periodicals, and served as a contributing editor to a number of those magazines.

-He is a life-long bird hunter and angler who has fished in over 20 countries and on 5 continents.
-His two collections of essays on angling, "The Next Valley Over" and "Waters Far and Near" are widely considered to be among the best American books of that genre.
+He was a life-long bird hunter and angler who has fished in over 20 countries and on 5 continents.
+His two collections of essays on angling, The Next Valley Over and Waters Far and Near, are widely considered to be among the best American books of that genre.
 He was a founding member of the US Fly Fishing Team, and fished as a member of that team in World Championship Fly Fishing Competitions in New Zealand and Tasmania.